 By pressing Download App, the protected code will be downloaded.

-The selected transformations are good to obfuscate functions and objects, conceal logic, and prevent code tampering through anti-tampering and anti-debugging techniques.
+The selected transformations are good for obfuscating functions and objects, concealing logic, and preventing code tampering through anti-tampering and anti-debugging techniques.
 Attempts to tamper the code will break its functionality and using JavaScript debuggers will trigger defenses to prevent code analysis.

 These transformations aren't available in all plans so the template creation might fail.
 A working template for all plans is achieved by selecting Duplicate Literals Removal, Identifiers Renaming, and Whitespace Removal.